 Major Research Topics

-Flowers originate from self-renewing pluripotent stem cells in the floral meristems.
-The maintenance and differentiation of stem cells are regulated by a well-coordinated interplay of cell-cell signaling and transcriptional events.
-In flower development, the expression of the stem cell determinant WUS is terminated by multiple pathways.
-We study the cross-talk of multiple feedback pathways controlling WUS expression and reveal the molecular basis of developmental coordination (Fig.1).
+Flowers originate from self-renewing pluripotent stem cells in the floral meristems (Fig.1).
+The maintenance and differentiation of stem cells are regulated by a well-coordinated interplay of cell-cell signaling and epigenetic regulation, leading to spatiotemporal-specific gene regulation.
+We study downstream cascades of the receptor kinase signaling pathway controlling stem cell homeostasis.

 Environmental response and acclimation